-and the edge-based CFL, i.e., Algorithm 5 both base on CFL [31, Algorithm 1].
-The convergence result of CFL [31, Corollary 2] guarantees that Algorithm 3 and Algorithm 5 both converge to feasible solutions to Problem 1 almost surely in finite time.
-However, Algorithm 3 converges much faster and has much lower complexity than Algorithm 5 in our simulations.
+In this part, we compare the path-based and edge-based distributed algorithms.
+In obtaining a feasible solution to Problem 1, the path-based CFL, i.e., Algorithm 3 and the edgebased CFL, i.e., Algorithm 5 both base on CFL [34, Algorithm 1].
+The convergence result of CFL [34, Corollary 2] guarantee that Algorithm 3 and Algorithm 5 both converge to feasible solutions to Problem 1 almost surely in finite time.
+However, Algorithm 3 converges much faster than Algorithm 5 in our simulations.
 This is expected, as Algorithm 3 solves a pathbased CSP, while Algorithm 5 solves an edge-based CSP.
 The number of variables and the number of possible values for each variable for the path-based CSP are much smaller than those for the edge-based CSP.
-The difference in the convergence rates of Algorithm 3 and Algorithm 5 can be seen by comparing Fig. 3 and Fig. 5.
+The difference in the convergence rates of Algorithm 3 and Algorithm 5 can be seen by comparing Fig. 4 and Fig. 6.
 On the other hand, Algorithm 3 requires more local information than Algorithm 5.
 In particular, Algorithm 3 requires all the nodes on one path from a source node to a terminal node to be aware of their neighboring nodes on the path (not all the nodes on the path).
 Algorithm 5 instead only requires each node to be aware of its neighboring nodes.

 In obtaining an optimal solution to Problem 1 among multiple feasible solutions, the path-based distributed algorithm, i.e., Algorithm 4 and the edge-based distributed algorithm, i.e., Algorithm 6 base on the path-based CFL, i.e., Algorithm 3 and the edge-based CFL, i.e., Algorithm 5, respectively, in the same way.
-Therefore, Algorithm 4 and Algorithm 6 share similar properties.
-To summarize, Algorithm 4 and Algorithm 6 both converge to optimal solutions to Problem 1 almost surely; Algorithm 4 converges much faster and has much lower complexity than Algorithm 6; Algorithm 4 requires more local information than Algorithm 6.
-This can be illustrated in Fig. 4 and Fig. 6.
+Therefore, Algorithm 4 and Algorithm 6 share similar convergence properties.
+This can be illustrated in Fig. 5 and Fig. 7.